hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 #### Duplicate Submissions

+Once a UK Tax Return has been submitted, it cannot be submitted again for the same accounting period.
+The *AmendUKTR* endpoint must be used for any amendments.

 <a href="figures/duplicate-submissions.svg" target="blank"><img src="figures/duplicate-submissions.svg" alt="Sequence diagram showing client error on duplicate submission" style="width:520px;" /></a>

-Once a UK Tax Return has been submitted, it cannot be submitted again for the same accounting period.
-The Amend UK Tax Return must be used for any amendments.

-If a duplicate submission is received, a [422 client error response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/422) will be returned with a specific error code
+If a duplicate submission is received, a 422 client error response with code "044" will be returned.

 ```json
 {